Libensemble/libensemble/docs/platforms/theta.rst

     $ module load miniconda-3/latest

 Create a conda_ virtual environment.
-We recommended cloning the base environment.
+We recommend cloning the base environment.
 This environment will contain mpi4py_ and many other packages that are configured correctly for Theta::